Huegoxaga/notes/virtualization/docker.md

   - if the image is not found locally, Docker will download one immediately.
   - It will assign a new IP address for the container instance.
 - Run an interactive Linux OS

   ```s
   docker run -it --rm \
   ubuntu:18.04 \
   bash
   ```

   - Optionally, run `$ docker run -t -i ubuntu:18.04 /bin/bash`
   - `-it` means open an interactive pseudo terminal.
+  - `-t` create a pesudo TTY connection
+    - some container needs `-t` to keep running, because their image might have a default command bash, it will exit immediately when running in `-d` mode
   - `--rm` means remove the container upon exiting.
   - Third line is the shell for interaction after the container started.
   - run `exit` to quit the container when done.

 - run `docker container start` restart a stopped container.
 - run `docker start <containerIDorNames>` start a stopped container.
 - run `$ docker run -d <RepoName>:<TagName> <ContainerCommandPath> -c "command enter here"`, run command in background and return the `containerID`.
 Stop container when done.